 My thesis is going quite well at the moment.
 I almost finish the first chapter – introduction in the thesis.
 YAY!

 Two friends of mine, Meow and Bamboo, have just returned to Finland from their one – year double degree program in Ireland.
-Bamboo stopped at Little Chi’s house to unpack her stuff, therefore, I only have chance to meet Meow at the bus stop near my apartment, when Bear and I came there to help her carry the heavy luggage.
+Bamboo stopped at Little Chi’s house to unpack her stuff, therefore, I only have chance to meet Meow at the bus stop near my apartment.
 I have just met Bamboo about 1 month ago when she had to visit Finland to run some personal errands.
-I suppose that she would not change that much after 1 month.
+I suppose that she would not change that much after 1 month. 🙂

 Recently I did not want to cook anything so complicated.
 In this thesis writing madness, I am having the tendency to neglect my hobby.
 I should have a section in this blog called “Lazy Cooking/Baking”, shouldn’t I?
 A category for simple, easy, and quick dishes, perfect for days when you don’t feel like being in the kitchen?